rasayesh/AsteroidWars/README.md

 spawns every minute.
 Players will gain score per asteroid and enemy ship they kill, these items are all worth different amounts of points:

-enemy superShip - 500 (takes 100 shots to kill)
+enemy superShip - 500 * round number
 large asteroid - 100
 medium asteroid - 50
 small asteroid - 10